How much are estate agent fees?

 Legally, your estate agent's contract must use clear terms.
-They must pass on all offers promptly in writing, reveal any financial interest they have in offers made on your property, keep records for six years and be a member of the Property Ombudsman, Property Redress Scheme or Ombudsman Services.
+They must pass on all offers promptly in writing, reveal any personal or financial interest they have in offers made on your property, keep records for six years and be a member of The Property Ombudsman, The Property Redress Scheme or Centre for Effective Dispute Resolution.

 It’s a good idea to keep detailed records of your dealings with your estate agent in case problems arise.